-The Online Alexithymia Questionnaire (OAQ-G2)is a self-administered questionnaire to measure difficulty in identifying and describing emotions and feelings, and distinguishing among the accompanying bodily sensations.
+The Online Alexithymia Questionnaire (OAQ-G2) is a self-administered questionnaire to measure difficulty in identifying and describing emotions and feelings, and distinguishing between the accompanying bodily sensations.

 Take the test here:

 The test was developed to address some of the shortcomings of other alexithymia tests, as well as to offer a free alexithymia test for the community.Alexithymia Questionnaire | Alexithymia.us The test is particularly suited for: